National newspapers are reporting that the government plans to reject the Swansea tidal lagoon project as soon as this week.

 What will they do instead?

 The real alternative, and the one that seems most likely to happen, is the proposed Wylfa nuclear power station.
-It’s strongly expected that an announcement is imminent confirmed the rejection of the Swansea lagoon and also announcing plans to move forward with Wylfa.
+It’s strongly expected that an announcement is imminent confirming the rejection of the Swansea lagoon and also announcing plans to move forward with Wylfa.

 Despite talking a good talk about wanting to explore different proposals, the Department for Business, Energy and Industrial Strategy have made some pretty negative comments; “We have a responsibility to minimise the impact on consumer bills and the Swansea proposal is more than twice as expensive as the Hinkley power station… Any decision on the Swansea Bay tidal lagoon project will have to represent value for money for the UK taxpayer as well as the consumer.”
 This is refuted by TLP, who claim that the unit price for the tidal lagoon would not necessarily have to cost more.